microlinkhq/unavatar/public/README.md

 e.g., https://unavatar.io/github/37t?fallback=data:image/gif;base64,R0lGODlhAQABAIAAAP///wAAACH5BAEAAAAALAAAAAABAAEAAAICRAEAOw==

-You can pass `fallback=false` for explicitly disable this behavior.
-In that case, a *404 Not Found* HTTP status code will returned when is not possible to get the user avatar.
+You can pass `fallback=false` to explicitly disable this behavior.
+In this case, a *404 Not Found* HTTP status code will returned when is not possible to get the user avatar.

 ### JSON